Comparing SiteSpect data to third party data

 The number of users or visits don't align

-• Many third-party analytics tools will be configured with extra filters to remove traffic from sources like call centers, internal users, or similar.
+• Many third-party analytics tools will be configured with extra filters to remove traffic from sources like call centers, internal users, performance tools or similar.
 Additionally, some analytics tools are not integrated into every type of page, such as internal management tools.
 SiteSpect will see all traffic by default.
 Check to ensure configuration filters line up between tools.

 • Triggers are complex.
 Variation Triggers determine when an experience is applied and the user is counted in the Campaign.
 SiteSpect supports complex Triggers that can look at not only a page URL, but also page source contents, cookies, referrers, and other headers for example.
 Ensure that you are comparing apples to apples.
+For validation campaigns global HTML and defensive triggers are recommended.
+Ensure Find & Replace contains HTML tags as well.

 • OmniChannel, if configured, can identify users from different devices as the same user.
 Consider applying the OmniChannel segment in the Performance Matrix to see how it changes the User counts.